sphinxjp/doc10/docjp/theming.rst

        doesn't scroll out of view for long body content.
 This may not work well with all browsers.
 Defaults to false.

+     - **collapsiblesidebar** (true or false): Add an *experimental* JavaScript snippet that makes the sidebar collapsible via a button on its side.
+       *Doesn't work together with "rightsidebar" or "stickysidebar".* Defaults to false.

+     - **externalrefs** (true or false): Display external links differently from internal links.
+Defaults to false.

      There are also various color and font options that can change the color scheme without having to write a custom stylesheet: